 …beseech him to pardon our national and other transgressions—to enable us all, whether in public or private stations, to perform our several and relative duties properly and punctually—to render our national government a blessing to all the people, by constantly being a Government of wise, just, and constitutional laws, discreetly and faithfully executed and obeyed…

-As I reflect on this I am particularly thankful for all of you who donate to support our just cause and for your many messages of encouragement you send to me and my hard working Judicial Watch colleagues who, in “private stations”, work for a “wise, just, and constitutional” government.
-We will continue to fight for the truth and transparency, shed light into the darkness and be a small beacon of hope for you and of other patriots our great nation.
+As I reflect on this, I am particularly thankful for all of you who donate to support our just cause and for your many messages of encouragement, you send to me and my hard-working Judicial Watch colleagues who, in “private stations,” work for a “wise, just, and constitutional” government.
+We will continue to fight for the truth and transparency, shed light into the darkness and be a small beacon of hope for you and of other patriots of our great nation.

-Thank you for your continued support and, on behalf of all of us at Judicial Watch, I wish you and yours a most blessed Thanksgiving and Christmas season!
+Thank you for your continued support and, on behalf of all of us at Judicial Watch, I wish you and yours a most blessed Thanksgiving!

 Until next week,